bakks/butterfish/README.md

       - Status : Show the current Butterfish configuration.
       - History : Print out the history that would be sent in a GPT prompt.

-    If you don't have OpenAI free credits then you'll need a subscription and you'll need to pay for OpenAI API use.
-If you're using Shell Mode, autosuggest will probably be the most expensive part.
-You can reduce spend here by disabling shell autosuggest (-A) or increasing the autosuggest timeout (e.g. -t 2000).
+    If you do not have OpenAI free credits then you will need a subscription and you will need to pay for OpenAI API use.
+Autosuggest will probably be the most expensive feature.
+You can reduce spend by disabling shell autosuggest (-A) or increasing the autosuggest timeout (e.g. -t 2000).

-  plugin
-    Run a ChatGPT Plugin client that allows remote command execution on the local machine.

   prompt [<prompt> ...]
     Run an LLM prompt without wrapping, stream results back.
 This is a